 Have your favorites top the list.
-Select them in Settings > Safari > Favorites.
+Select them at Settings > Safari > Favorites.

 Search the page.
-Scroll to the bottom of the suggested results list and tap the entry under On This Page.
-Tap > to see the next occurrence on the page.
+Scroll to the bottom of the suggested results list, then tap the entry under On This Page.
+Tap > in the bottom left to see the next occurrence on the page.
+To search the page for a different term, enter it in the field at the bottom of the page.
+To continue browsing, tap Done.